Hamna12/Final-Year-Project/Dashboard.md

 3. **Top Performing Schools:**
    - Highlight the top-performing schools based on pass rates.
    - Provide an interactive table or map to explore the performance of different schools over the years.
+   - *Top performing institutes based on average marks or highest pass percentage (bar chart for the comparison)*

 4. **District-wise Analysis:**
    - Visualize the performance of students in different districts using a map or a bar chart.
+   - *Visualize how different region perform academically*
+   - *Identify or track the ratio of students in each region(tehsil) over the years*
+   - *Gender wise comparison*
    - Include filters to allow users to select specific districts or view the entire dataset.

 5. **Trend Analysis:**